balena-io-experimental/goal-engine/README.md

 This tool provides a library for creating control systems that need to operate with little to no feedback from a centralized control.
-This is particularly useful in edge computing applications, where connectivity to the Internet may not be guaranteed, but system operation needs to continue to function, and recover in the case of power outages and subsystem failures.
+This is particularly useful in edge computing applications, where connectivity to the Internet may not be guaranteed, but system operation needs to continue to function, and recover in the case of power outages or subsystem failures.

 - **Fully declarative typescript API:** no need to write how the system will behave.
 Just declare the system goals and their dependencies and the library will figure out the best path between the current state of the system and a given target.